UnumID/Server-SDK-Typescript/README.md

 {
-  "issuerDid": string // did of the issuer of credential you would like to revoke "signingPrivateKey": string // issuer's signing private key "subjectDid": string // did of target subject whom to revoke all the issuer's credentials from }
+  "issuerDid": string // did of the issuer of credential you would like to revoke "signingPrivateKey": string // issuer's signing private key "subjectDid": string // did of target subject whom to revoke all the credentials issued by the issuer }
 ```